 At Mr X Stitch we love to review textile art and embroidery books for you.
 There are so many great books to discover, packed with needlework inspiration and textile techniques, so we dive into each book to find out what’s good, what’s bad and let you know why you should pick it up.

-To give you some background history, the collection of garments and other pieces of cloth you will see in this book (also exhibited)are generally only on view in Tokyo, so getting to see them in literally form or within this book is a real treat.
-COVID-19 stopped the work being seen for a long time, so again, it is a celebration to be able to have it in our possession.
+To give you some background history, the collection of garments and other pieces of cloth you will see in this book are generally only on view in Tokyo, so their display within this book is a real treat.

 What is Boro?